Generating SQW files¶

 The optional input arguments are as follows:

-: Create the SQW file from fresh.
+- 'clean': Create the SQW file from fresh.
 This option deletes existing SQW file (if any) and forces fresh generation of SQW file from the list of data files provided.
 It is possible to get confused about what data has been included in an SQW file if it is built up slowly over an experiment.
 Use this option to start afresh.

 gen_sqw¶

 This is the main function you will use to turn the data accumulated in multiple SPE files into a single SQW file that will be used by the rest of the Horace functions.
 An introduction to its use is given in the getting started section.
-The syntax is the same as for accumulate_sqw
+The syntax is the same as for accumulate_sqw; the only difference is that you give a list of existing input datasets rather than the anticipated list.

 The essential inputs take the following form: